-A year later my youngest brother Chris had just gotten out of the International Academy of Design & Technology (IADT).
-I was so underwater with work that I had just contracted from Bellator that I instantly hired him on.
+Later on, my youngest brother Chris had just gotten out of the International Academy of Design & Technology (IADT).
 He began first as a part-time independent contractor, then a full-time employee, and now a partner.
 A few years later we partnered with my big sister Kim, who went back to school to become a web developer after working as a forewoman of a giant print press that had recently gone under after 50 years of business.

 Today we’re Tag Marketing Chicago, a growing family-owned business with a half dozen employees.
 Providing web development, SEO, growth-driven marketing, and design for small to medium-sized local businesses.
 We specialize in B2B marketing for industries such as software as a service (SaaS), eCommerce, education, insurance, financial, dental manufacturing, legal firms, and restaurants.
 Most of the clients we partner with come to us dazed and confused as to how to grow their business, unlock their potential, generate quality leads, and acquire new customers.
 They’re not sure of what works, or how to track and gauge what is, or isn’t working.
 We help tie their creative and marketing strategies to their goals, add value, and bridge that gap.
 We believe that our success is built in direct relationship to our client’s success.

 When I’m not at work, you can find me on the weekends with my son playing at a park until the sun goes down; crushing a backyard BBQ by smoking a pork butt for over 24hrs; cheering on little kids at Taekwondo practice or a swim meet; riding my motorcycle across the West Suburbs; working out in my basement like Mr. T in Rocky III; pulling around a suitcase full of comic books at a convention; or sitting at a Bear’s game praying that they will hopefully win.